XHMT-FM

 XHMT-FM is a radio station on 98.5 FM in Mérida, Yucatán, Mexico.
 It is owned by Grupo SIPSE and is known as La Comadre with a Grupera format.

 History

 XHMT received its concession on January 16, 1980.
-It was owned by Ricardo López Méndez until its sale to ACIR in the 1990s.
-In 2013, ACIR sold its two stations in Mérida to SIPSE, which continued to operate them with similar formats with identical names.
+It was owned by Ricardo López Méndez until its sale to Grupo ACIR in the 1990s.
+In 2006, control passed to Grupo SIPSE along with XHYU-FM, with a concession transfer was approved in 2013, which continued to operate them with similar formats with identical names.